bmiazaki/viptech-test/README.md

     "valor_produto": 15
  }

+#### Using the GET method
-If you put an id number after 'pedidos/', it will return a list of all the orders from that client's id.
-To get all the products with the same name, you must write the name of the product after 'produtos/'.
+If you use '/cliente/{id}' after 'pedidos/' on the URL, it will return a list of all the orders from that client's id.
+To get all the products with the same name, you must write 'nome/{nome}' after 'produtos/' on the URL.
 If nothing's after the '/', it'll list all the orders and all the products.

+#### Using PATCH method
+If you want to edit any product or order, you just need to put the id after the '/' and change the JSON.

+#### Using the DELETE method
+If you want to delete any product or order, you just need to put the id after the '/'.